KOH KRADAN, THAILAND

 I’m happy to say that during my last few visits, I’ve noticed that more and more of the staghorn coral at the bottom of the dropoff is growing back.
 It’s quite deep (about 7m), but it’s there.
 (The shallower staghorn coral is still dead).
 Here’s the new stuff:

 Koh Kradan seems to have more fish than the neighbouring Trang islands.
 Maybe it is due to the distance from the mainland or maybe the lack of a fishing community here.
 There are large of shoals of small, colourful reef fish swimming around the south-eastern reef, and they seem to be indifferent to humans being nearby.
 Apart from the Sergeant major damselfish, that is.
 They are certainly not indifferent.
 They get fed by the day trippers who visit this sweet spot of reef.
 The Sergeant majors know that snorkellers means food.
 If you don’t give them any, they will peck away at your back and arms instead.
 It’s not dangerous, but will freak you out the first time it happens.
 Wear a T-shirt and swish your hand around to get them out of your face, or they’ll bite your lips.

 Around these parts, you always see shoals of the scavengers club – big packs of grey parrotfish plus the occasional Moon wrasse and Java rabbitfish going round pecking at stones & sand for scraps of food.
 If you’re having a bad time with seeing other kinds of fish, you can always rely on seeing a load of these.

-As you move North, away from Ao Niang, the reef starts to get a bit more variable – most of it is pretty good, but there are some duff spots, too.
+Back out at the drop-off, as you move North, away from Ao Niang, the reef starts to get a bit more variable – most of it is quite good, but there are some duff spots, too.